 During the years 1994-2006 Goldberg worked at the International School for Holocaust Studies at "Yad Vashem".

 Goldberg is a research fellow at the Van Leer Jerusalem Institute and a member of its scientific committee.
 Together with Prof. Haim Hazan he initiated a research group on "Ethics and Practices of Holocaust memory in the global era," which operated at the Institute in 2007-2009.
 The group's endeavors came to fruition in a book titled Marking Evil: Holocaust Memory in the Global Age.
 Goldberg was also among the initiators of an encounter group of Jews and Arabs Studying the Holocaust Together.
-Following these encounters, he and Dr. Bashir Bashir edited The Holocaust and the Nakba: Memory, National Identity and Jewish-Arab Partnership.
+Following these encounters, he and Prof. Bashir Bashir edited The Holocaust and the Nakba: Memory, National Identity and Jewish-Arab Partnership.
+Another volume they co-edited together was the (completely different) English book: The Holocaust and the Nakba: A New Grammar of Trauma and History published by Columbia UP 2018.
 In 2013 Goldberg edited the Hebrew translation of Zygmunt Bauman's Modernity and the Holocaust, to which he added an extensive historiographical introduction.

-His writings were published in Hebrew, English, Polish, French and German.
+His writings were published in Hebrew, English, Polish, French, Arabic, and German.